Batts of mineral wool insulation stacked together

 Rockwool insulation is straightforward to work with.
 Firm, dense batts of Rockwool can be easily cut with an insulation saw or a long, serrated knife rented from your local DIY outlet.

-Once cut into the required shapes and sizes, batts can be friction-fit snugly into place, without the need for staples.
+Once cut into the required shapes and sizes, batts can be friction-fit snugly into place without the need for staples.

 Mineral wool fibers are compressed so tightly together that the material can never slump down or shift out of position, which might have lowered its insulating value.
-Products made from the material can also be used to quickly fill all holes and gaps in your building envelope, leaving no opportunities for air leakage.

 Great Soundproofing Ability